Karashina/gcsim-unofficial-clone/pkg/reactable/dendro_notes.md

-This is to keep track Dendro implementation notes/thoughts:
+﻿This is to keep track Dendro implementation notes/thoughts:

 ## Gadgets